 The City operates three aquatic weed harvesters and a barge.
 They operate from July 1 – Aug 31 each year.
 Depending on weed growth, harvesters may begin cutting earlier or cut later into September.
 The harvesters cut and remove lake weeds and other debris to ensure that Chestermere Lake remains safe for recreational and boating activities.
-Harvesting also reduces clogging of the WID irrigation system.
+Harvesting also reduces the clogging of the Western Irrigation District (WID) irrigation system.

 The harvester operators follow a set schedule based on the historical prevalence and location of weeds.
 Although they typically adhere to a regular “route”, picking up where they left off the day before, this route may vary depending on operator discretion.
 They also focus on floating weed masses and known areas with high weed populations.

-The harvesters can only cut weeds down to a depth of 2m.
+The harvester machine can only cut weeds down to a depth of 2m.
 This means that the weeds still grow on the lake bottom.
 As such, this program keeps weed growth in check during the season but does not prevent them from growing.